wp-media/imagify-plugin/README.md

 ## Is Imagify Free?

 You can optimize for free 25MB of images (about 250 images) every month.
+Converting to WebP is free.

 Need more?
 Have a look at our plans: [https://imagify.io/pricing](https://imagify.io/pricing).